 Instructions

-To make single-serve “Stuffing Muffins”
+To make single-serving "Stuffing Muffins"

-• Butter standard muffin tins (you’ll need about 15 wells), including bottoms, sides, and top rims.
+• Butter standard muffin tins (you'll need about 15 wells), including bottoms, sides, and top rims.
 Use an ice cream scoop to generously mound stuffing into each well, pressing gently to compact.
-Bake uncovered for 20-25 minutes, until centers reach 165 degrees F and stuffing is crisp on the top.
+Bake at 375°F uncovered for 20-25 minutes, until centers reach 165 degrees F and stuffing is crisp on the top.
 Remove from oven and run a butter knife around the sides of each cup to loosen.
 Let stand 5 minutes and use a fork to help ease muffins out of wells and onto a serving platter.

 Notes